 - the ability to work under pressure and make informed decisions

 - good leadership skills with the ability to organise, train and motivate others

 - the ability to work flexibly as part of a multidisciplinary team

 Before applying to do a medical degree you're expected to undertake work experience, either paid or voluntary, in areas relevant to medicine.
 This could be through work experience at your local hospital, nursing home or mental health trust or through work shadowing a doctor.
 This experience shows your commitment to becoming a psychiatrist and provides insight into the physical and emotional demands of working in medicine.

-Consider becoming a member of the Royal Society of Psychiatry Student Associates or join a university Psychiatry Student Society to keep informed about developments in psychiatry.
-They also have social media threads that advertise training, opportunities, news or events, for example, the Royal College of Psychiatry 'taster weeks'.
+Consider becoming a member of the Royal Society of Psychiatry Student Associates or join a university PsychSoc, a psychiatry student society, to keep informed about developments in psychiatry.
+PsychSocs also have social media threads advertising training, opportunities, news or events, such as the Royal College of Psychiatry's taster weeks.
 These allow you to find out more about the different psychiatric specialties.

 During your two-year Foundation Training as a junior doctor, you'll need to choose a psychiatry placement that will give you a good insight into the work.

 The NHS is the largest employer of psychiatrists.
 There are also opportunities to work in the private sector, as well as setting up a private practice.
 There are currently plenty of opportunities available for psychiatrists.

 - NHS jobs - England and Wales

 - Northern Ireland Health and Social Care jobs